 Who Is The Queen of Swords In The Rider Waite?

 A fair and solemn Queen invites the reader to approach her with her left hand, while holding an upraised sword in her right.

-Smith has taken her imagery inspiration for this Tarot card from the Tarot of Marseilles deck, which has origins dating back to the 15th century.
+Smith has taken her imagery inspiration for this Tarot card from the Tarot of Marseille deck, which has origins dating back to the 1700s.

 Notice the relationship here, in both decks, the Queen raises her left hand to the reader, and holds a raised sword in her right hand.

 The Queen of Swords has traits of Lady Justice, dispensing judgement.
 Or we could be witnessing a knighting ceremony, and she is calling you forward to claim your reward.
 She is ready to transmit some of her power to you, or bestow blessings through her, from God and higher powers.

 This is one of those cards in the Rider Waite deck, where the author and artist seem at odds with one another.
 Arthur Waite writes of the Queen, “she is scarcely a symbol of power.”
 However, Smith has presented us with a woman who is clearly in charge, and who is both intimidating and encouraging.

 In mythology, the Queen of Swords could be a symbol of Athena, the Olympian goddess of wisdom and war or Minerva, the Roman goddess of war.

 Why She Holds a Sword in Her Right Hand